lmcad-unicamp/CLAP/docs/source/usage.rst

 Where the ``ubuntu-instance-aws`` refers to the instance template ID defined in the ``~/.clap/configs/instances.yaml`` file.
 In this way, you need to configure the files only once and launch instances any time.

 To launch more than one machine with the same instance template ID, you can put the desired number after the instance template ID preceded by an ``:``.
-For instance, the command bellow:
+For instance, the command below:

 ::